 2. Indirect Lightning Strikes Can Kill

-According to NOAA, an average bolt of lightning carries 20,000 to 20,000 amperes of charge.
+According to NOAA, an average bolt of lightning carries 20,000 to 30,000 amperes of charge and about 300 million volts.
 Direct lightning strikes are more dangerous, but both can be incredibly damaging.
 Both types of strikes have enough power to kill.

 In 2016, an indirect lightning strike that hit the ground in Norway killed over 300 reindeer.
 The electricity traveled through the ground and killed the animals during a thunderstorm.
 The total death toll was 323.
 This is just one of the many examples of the deadly powers of indirect lightning strikes.